VDA5050/VDA5050/VDA5050_EN.md

 #### vehicleConfig

-This JSON object details the software and hardware versions running on the vehicle, as well as a quick summary of network information.
+This JSON object details the software and hardware versions running on the vehicle, as well as a brief summary of network information.

 | **Field** | **data type** | **description** |
 |---|---|---|